slashformotion/C-simpleprojetmanager/README.md

 A simple python script to create and manage simple c++ projects.
 With it you can create a main.cpp file and modules with or without namespaces and with or without class declarations.
-You can also create new modules and automatically integrate them to your code.
+You can also create new modules and automatically integrate them to your code. if there is no `GNUmakefile`, it will automatically create an `GNUmakefile` if there is an

 ## Prerequisites